lucia-auth/lucia/pages/index.md

 We also recommend checking out [the Copenhagen Book](https://thecopenhagenbook.com).
 This is a free, online resource covering the various auth concepts in web applications.

-If you have any questions on anything related to auth, please ask them in our [Discord server](https://discord.com/invite/PwrK3kpVR3) or on [GitHub discussions](https://github.com/lucia-auth/lucia/discussions).
+If you have any questions on anything related to auth, feel free to ask them in our [Discord server](https://discord.com/invite/PwrK3kpVR3) or on [GitHub discussions](https://github.com/lucia-auth/lucia/discussions)!

 ## Why not a library?